 Privacy and Estrangement

-Valeria does not write to free herself but to observe the strangeness of her life.
+Valeria writes to observe the strangeness of her life, not only to free herself.
 The forbidden act of writing exacerbates the very tensions it tries to name.
-Her job, her marriage, her children—none of these resolve into sources of meaning.
+Her job, her marriage, her children—none of these become sources of true worth.
 They remain burdens she carries without acknowledgment.

-The act of keeping the notebook mirrors the structure of repression: what cannot be spoken must be hidden, even from oneself.
-Yet what she fears most is not being discovered but the clarity of her own perception.
-Her estrangement is not from others but from the self she used to be.
+The act of keeping the notebook mirrors the mechanism of repression: anything unspeakable must be concealed, even from the writer.
+Valeria’s deepest fear is the sudden clarity of her own perception; the risk of being discovered is secondary.
+Her estrangement originates with the self she used to be, having little to do with her relationships with others.

 Domesticity as a Mechanism of Control

 Valeria’s notebook, then, is a gesture toward visibility, though a secret one.
 It becomes the only space where she can admit to disliking her daughter’s opinions or dreading her husband’s attention.
 In one passage, she notes that her family members speak to her as if she were the furniture.
-It was spoken not in hostility but with the passive entitlement of people who have never had to consider the consciousness of others.
+This was spoken with the passive entitlement of people who have never had to consider the consciousness of others, and not out of hostility.

 Obedience Without Violence